-a.
-Schedules for speech/language pathologists, elementary school resource room teachers, orthopedic therapists/physical therapists, and itinerant vision and auditory teachers will include three hours per week within the workday, in addition to the standard individually managed time specified in this article and in Article 17, for caseloadrelated tasks, including observations, consultations, assessments, team meetings, and parent conferences.

-- b.
-Resource room teachers and special education classroom teachers in secondary schools shall be able to use their IRA period for caseload-related tasks, including observations, consultation, assessments, team meetings, and parent conferences. - c.
+- a.
+Schedules for speech/language pathologists, auditory communication specialists, elementary school resource room teachers, occupational therapists/orthopedic therapists/physical therapists, transition educators, and itinerant vision and auditory teachers will include three (3) hours per week within the workday in addition to the standard individually managed time specified in this article and in Article 17, for caseload-related tasks, including observations, consultations, assessments, team meetings, and parent conferences. - b.
+Resource room teachers and special education classroom teachers in secondary schools shall be able to use their IRA period for caseload-related tasks, including observations, consultation, assessments, team meetings, and parent conferences.

+- c.
 The Board will make every reasonable effort to provide adequate clerical support to special educators responsible for annual reviews to assist in the scheduling of meetings, preparation of parent letters, and the photocopying and dissemination of IEP meeting notes. - d.
 In elementary schools, other special education teachers will be provided with time in addition to the standard individually managed time to complete caseload related tasks, including observations, consultations, assessments, team meetings, parent conferences, and resource room support.
 The special education teams, in collaboration with the administration and/or leadership team, will determine the extent of this work and when this work is to be accomplished.
-The amount of time may vary depending upon caseload. - e.
+The amount of time may vary depending upon the caseload. - e.
 Prior to assigning educators to assignments, educators will be given the opportunity to share areas of professional strength and schedule preferences, including the option to volunteer for co-teaching assignments. - f.
-Elementary school special educators, who have and maintain a classroom, including preschool special educators, in addition to their daily planning, shall have weekly preparation time during the student day that is sufficient for caseload management time. - g.
-Schedules for speech/language pathologists, auditory communication specialists, elementary school resource room teachers educators, occupational therapists/physical therapists, transition educators, and itinerant vision and auditory educators teachers, will include three hours per week within the workday, in addition to the standard individually managed time specified in this article and Article 17, for caseload-related tasks, including observations, consultation, assessments, team meetings, and parent conferences. - h.
-Special educators in both secondary and elementary shall be allotted substitute hours, providing for coverage in the classroom, in order to hold IEP meetings. - i.
-Elementary school special educators who are assigned to self-contained special education classrooms shall not be required to instruct more than two (2) consecutive grade levels per classroom.

-- j.
-Special educators who are assigned to selfcontained classrooms shall not be reassigned to other duties during periods when they are providing instruction for their students. - k.
-Special educators shall not be requested or required to assume responsibility for students from classrooms of absent educators when substitutes are unavailable, except in cases of emergency or to provide for student safety. - In elementary and secondary schools/programs, at no time will special education classes be discontinued so that substitute service may be performed by educators of these programs, except in cases of emergency or to provide for student safety.
+Elementary school special educators, who have and maintain a classroom, including preschool special educators, in addition to their daily planning, shall have weekly preparation time during the student day that is sufficient for case-load management time. - g.
+Special educators in both secondary and elementary shall be allotted substitute hours, providing for coverage in the classroom, in order to hold IEP meetings. - h.
+Elementary school special educators who are assigned to self-contained special education classrooms shall not be required to instruct more than two (2) consecutive grade levels per classroom. - i.
+Special educators who are assigned to self-contained classrooms shall not be reassigned to other duties during periods when they are providing instruction for their students. - j.
+Special educators shall not be requested or required to assume responsibility for students from classrooms of absent educators when substitutes are unavailable, except in cases of emergency or to provide for student safety. - k.
+In elementary and secondary schools/programs, at no time will special education classes be discontinued so that substitute service may be performed by educators of these programs, except in cases of emergency or to provide for student safety.